Reserving the Meeting Room

 Conference Room and Small Study

 The library offers two enclosed rooms that patrons may use for meetings or to study.
 Non-profit Randolph community groups and Literacy Volunteers of America may reserve these rooms up to a month in advance.
 When not reserved, the rooms may be used by any library patron on a first-come, first-served basis.
 The conference room seats up to sixteen people and contains a large conference table.
 The small study seats up to six people around a smaller table.
-Food and beverages, except bottled water, are not permitted in these rooms.
 An application form must be submitted prior to using the rooms.
 Forms are available in each of the rooms and at the circulation desk.
 No fee is charged for use of these rooms.
+Food is not permitted.
+Beverages in bottles, cups with lids or travel mugs are permitted.
+Styrofoam cups with lids are not permitted.
+We have loaner mugs at the circulation desk.

 Enjoying the Gazebo and Lawn